himanshub16/python-resolver/README.md

 Yeah!
 Sort of debugger.

 # How to use?
-Just run the script, : python resolver.py
+Just run the script, :
-It is made on Python 2.7, so don't use python3
+For Python 2.* : python resolver2.py
+For Python 3.* : python3 resolver3.py